-If you set a data limit for the Standard data connection, automatic activation of the Standard data connections is disabled.
+Note If you set a data limit for the Standard data connection, automatic activation of the Standard data connections is disabled for all network user groups.

 To set data limits, do as follows:

 4. From the left navigation pane in the ADMINISTRATION page, select Data limits.